-This recipe yields a tangy and slightly sweet sauerkraut, fragrant with caraway and black pepper - the added sugar cuts the acidity a bit, making it a bit more round in flavor.
+This recipe yields a tangy and slightly sweet sauerkraut, fragrant with caraway and black pepper — the added sugar cuts the acidity, making it a bit more round.
 Savoy cabbage gives a nice texture, crunchy and mouth watering, not too toothsome.
 Click through for the how-to.

 My boyfriend loves deviled eggs.
 Because we are both Southern, deviled eggs are welcome, old friends of ours.
 But, unlike him, I don’t order them at restaurants.

 Deviled eggs are delicious, but they are banquet food, funeral food, or picnic food.
 It just doesn’t seem right to see them come out a restaurant kitchen, no matter how gracefully executed.
 He orders them whenever they’re on the menu, and I oblige with a smile and share some because they make him happy.